 - Guarantee of the right to life and liberty (Article 21)

 - Freedom to practice any trade or profession without hindrance (Article 19(1)(g))

-Thus, drawing from these three major sources, the POSH Act was framed and came out as a powerful, protective tool for working women of all strata.
+Thus, drawing from these three major sources, the POSH Act was framed and came out as a powerful, protective sexual harassment law for working women of all strata.

 Brief of “The POSH Act, 2013”

-After 16 long years of Vishakha Guidelines, the POSH Act came into force from 9 December 2013.
+After 16 long years of Vishaka Guidelines, the POSH Act came into force from 9 December 2013.

-The Act is a right step in ensuring safe workplaces for women as it requires all companies (who have more than 10 employees) to constitute an Internal Committee (IC) in the prescribed manner and to receive and redress complaints from women in a time-bound and confidential manner.
+The Act is a right step to ensure safe working environment for women as it requires all companies (with more than 10 employees) to constitute an Internal Complaints Committee (ICC) in the prescribed manner and to address the workplace sexual harassment complaints from women in a time-bound and confidential manner.

 1) Definition of the term “Sexual Harassment”

 e) Any other unwelcome physical, verbal, or non-verbal conduct of sexual nature.

 Apart from these, the Act also states that the following circumstances may constitute sexual harassment (whether implied or explicit):